ADECruse/snake/README.md

 # snake
-My version of the famous snake game
+My version of the famous snake game written in Javascript and jQuery.